An Autumn Sensory Story

 This is due to be the first in a series of 4 stories (1 for each season).
 Check out he winter sensory story – Snow Bear.
 Please take a few minutes to watch the video of my daughter reading it!
 The idea that each sensory story will have a unique feel and energy to it.
 For Autumn we are dealing with a forest ready to close down for the winter.
 Stillness and peace are the words of the season.
 Think of this as a “low arousal” examination of the sensory stimuli for in the autumnal woods.
 I wrote it for teenagers with PMLD (Profound and multiple learning difficulties) and for the book I have tried to use “age appropriate” images.
 Sensory stimuli such as Bird song, cracking twigs, rustling, gently falling leaves.
+For our American readers you can easiily use this for your Fall activities.

 Similar to my previous two sensory stories (Human Body and Blue Abyss) this is not a narrative as such but an exploration of the topic.
 We are lucky enough to have both a school woodland and a well equipped Multi-sensory room.
 This story was designed to be delivered in the woods then revisited using the resources collected on return to school.
 This way the experience can be relived and hopefully associative memories can be strengthened through recalling the stimuli.